rsdoiel/rsdoiel.github.io/blog/2020/10/31/Filters.md

 resulted in `dodash()` being replaced by `IsSequence()` and `ExpandSequence()`.
 Likewise `esc()` was replaced with `IsEscape()` and `ExpandEscape()`.
-I renamed `addchar()` to `AppendChar()` as that seemed more specific and clearer.
+I renamed `addchar()` to `AppendChar()` in the "Chars" module as that seemed more specific and clearer.

 I choose to advance the value used when expanding a set description in the loop inside of my `MakeSet()`.
 I minimized the side effects